cabanmichal/Filminfo/README.md

 -   You can store Film, Camera and Lens information and later reuse them.
 -   Also allows to view and remove metadata from images.
+-   Very basic support to export and re-import metadata.
 -   Tested only on macOS (might work elsewhere).
 -   Very few dependencies.
 -   It uses [ExifTool](https://exiftool.org) to do the real work.
 It must be installed separately.